 Pneumococcal meningitis is a serious bacterial infection of the membranes that cover your spinal cord and brain.
 It’s caused by a common bacteria that many people have in their bodies, but in some people, it becomes meningitis.

 Meningitis is an infection and inflammation of the meninges.
-Your meninges are the membranes that cover your spinal cord and your brain.
-Meningitis can be caused by many different germs, including bacteria, fungi, and viruses.
+The meninges are the membranes that cover your spinal cord and your brain.
+Meningitis can be caused by:

-Most forms of meningitis are caused by viral infections.
+Most forms of meningitis are caused by viruses.
 Pneumococcal meningitis, however, is a bacterial form of meningitis.
 It’s a serious disease that can cause death even with proper treatment.
-If you suspect you may have pneumococcal meningitis, see a doctor right away.
+See your doctor right away if you suspect you may have pneumococcal meningitis.

-According to the Meningitis Research Foundation of Canada, up to 40 percent of the population may carry the type of bacteria that causes pneumococcal meningitis (MRFC).
-However, it is dormant in the vast majority of cases.
+According to the Meningitis Research Foundation of Canada, up to 40% of people may carry the type of bacteria that causes pneumococcal meningitis in their nose or throat.
+However, it’s dormant in the vast majority of cases.

-However, when it is not dormant, this infection is very dangerous.
-Even with speedy diagnosis and treatment, the death rate is around 20 percent, according to the Meningitis Foundation of America (MFA).
-In addition, 50 percent of those who contract the disease will suffer long-term health issues.
+However, when this bacteria spreads to the meninges or its surrounding fluid, this infection is very dangerous.
+Even with speedy diagnosis and treatment, 20% of people who develop this condition will die.
+In addition, around 20% of those who contract the disease will have long-term health issues.

-Pneumococcal meningitis is caused by bacteria called Streptococcus pneumoniae.
-These bacteria do not always cause meningitis.
-In some cases, they may cause other illnesses such as:
+These bacteria don’t always cause meningitis.
+More commonly, they may cause other illnesses, such as: